-The principal evidence that the Gospels are trustworthy is the evidence already cited, that the Gospels were actually written by men who knew Jesus or Jesus' apostles.
+The principal evidence for the reliability of the Gospels has been presented in previous lessons.
+There we showed that the Gospels were actually written by men who knew Jesus or Jesus' apostles.
 But since many opponents of Christianity have alleged that the Gospels contain false stories which the apostles fabricated for personal gain or for furtherance of the Christian cause, we must review all the evidence that the Gospels are not only authentic, but also trustworthy and true.

 The circumstantial evidence supporting the reliability of the Gospels is of five kinds.

 - When the Gospels were written, many in the church could remember what Jesus actually said and did.

 - The early church consisted mainly of people steeped in Jewish tradition.

 - Believers were scattered throughout the empire at an early date.